duckquacquac/Understanding-Delta-TechOps-Aligning-Departments-with-MRO-Structure/README.md

 # Understanding Delta TechOps: Aligning Departments with MRO Structure

 While researching Delta Air Lines and Delta TechOps in preparation for the upcoming hiring session, I found it difficult to clearly determine the specific responsibilities of each department.
-For instance, in Delta’s popular Co-op posting for **“Technical Operations,”** the job description lists several departments that a student might be assigned to, but provides minimal explanation of their functions.
+For instance, in Delta’s popular Co-op posting for **“Technical Operations,”** the job description lists several departments to which a student might be assigned, but provides minimal explanation of their functions.

 ![Delta TechOps Departments](https://github.com/user-attachments/assets/cefc2cb7-ca4b-414c-86f0-63cf5e024dc0)
-> *Figure 1: List of Delta TechOps departments open for Co-op position.
-Source: Delta Career website*
+> *Figure 1: List of Delta TechOps departments open for Co-op positions.
+Source: the Delta Careers website.*

-This document is attempting to bridge that gap by aligning Delta TechOps’ department names with a standard MRO in Aviation framework.
+This document attempts to bridge that gap by aligning Delta TechOps’ department names with a standard aviation MRO framework.

 ---

 ## I. Engineering in an MRO Environment

 A traditional MRO organization ensures that aircraft remain airworthy and operational.
 While maintenance technicians (AMTs) perform the hands-on servicing, engineers in an MRO setting serve a different role compared to those in traditional product-focused engineering companies.
-Their work revolves around compliance, documentation, and system-level oversight, rather than design and manufacturing.
+Their work revolves around compliance, documentation, and system-level oversight, rather than engaging in design and manufacturing.

-Because of the aviation industry’s high-risk nature, MRO operations are subject to strict regulatory oversight, typically governed by three document sources:
+Because of the aviation industry’s high-risk nature, MRO operations are subject to strict regulatory oversight, typically governed by:

 ### 1. Manufacturer Documents:
 - Maintenance Manuals